-A comprehensive horticulture list, along with a plan for seasonal planting, is critical for a university campus the size of the University of Alabama (See Figure 2.1 & 2.2).
-Also, we have divided the campus into four different flower zones, (See Figure 3), allowing us to maintain each area with one of our four Horticulturist assistants.
+A comprehensive horticulture list along with a plan for seasonal planting is critical for a university campus the size of the University of Alabama.
+(See Figure 2.1 - 2.3) We have divided the campus into four different flower zones, (See Figure 3) allowing us to maintain each area with one of our four Horticulturist assistants.
 By dividing the campus into four zones, we ensure all the campus flowers (beds, planters, and pots) are maintained to the highest standard.
-This plan designates the appropriate flowers and shrubs to be incorporated into each bed, basket and pot on campus.
-Flowers, in particular, will be strictly coordinated with the season that gives a particular species the best opportunity to flourish with beauty and color in the central Alabama climates and still project the southern landscape style the University strives to achieve.
+This plan designates the appropriate flowers and shrubs to be incorporated into each bed, basket, and pot on campus.
+Flowers will be strictly coordinated with the season that gives a particular species the best opportunity to flourish with beauty and color in the central Alabama climates and still project the style the university strives to achieve.
 In addition, the color of blossoms desired in each location will be designated along with appropriate backup flowers/shrubs in the chance the primary choices are unavailable due to supplier shortages.
-Types of planting, especially any new additions to the campus horticulture list, should be coordinated and decided upon by the Campus Landscape and Grounds Board.
+Types of planting, especially any new additions to the campus horticulture list, should be coordinated and decided upon by the Campus Landscape Architect and Landscape Advisory Group.
 Facilities and Grounds has renovated an existing Greenhouse on the Partlow Campus (University Services Campus).
-The renovation has enabled the Grounds Department to grow various plant species on site, while also keeping frequently used plant materials on hand, in order to augment our need for a quick turn-a-round.
-Of special note is the capability to grow creeping fig for the UA Elephant topiary (Tromp).
+The renovation has enabled the Grounds Department to grow various plant species on site, while also keeping frequently used plant materials on hand, to augment our need for a quick turn-a-round.